xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/website/en/index.markdown

 **Usage examples**: There are all kinds of things you can do with such a repository: You can carry it with you on a USB drive, burn it onto a CD-ROM for archiving purposes, put it in an encrypted volume (recommended: [TrueCrypt](http://www.truecrypt.org/)), synchronize it between multiple computers via a cloud storage service like [DropBox](http://www.dropbox.com/), etc. Better yet, since DocFetcher is Open Source, you can even redistribute your repository: Upload it and share it with the rest of the world if you want.

 **Java: Performance and portability**: One aspect some people might take issue with is that DocFetcher was written in Java, which has a reputation of being "slow".
 This was indeed true ten years ago, but since then Java's performance has seen much improvement, [according to Wikipedia](http://en.wikipedia.org/wiki/Java_%28software_platform%29#Performance).
-Anyways, the great thing about being written in Java is that the very same portable DocFetcher package can be run on Windows, Linux *and* Mac OS X &mdash; many other programs require using separate bundles for each platform.
+Anyways, the great thing about being written in Java is that the very same portable DocFetcher package can be run on Windows, Linux *and* Mac OS&nbsp;X &mdash; many other programs require using separate bundles for each platform.
 As a result, you can, for example, put your portable document repository on a USB drive and then access it from *any* of these operating systems, provided that a Java runtime is installed.

 How Indexing Works
 ==================